geoserver/geoserver/doc/en/user/source/extensions/libjpeg-turbo/index.rst

   .. warning:: Before moving on make sure you installed the libjpeg-turbo binaries as per the section above.

 #.
+Visit the :website:`website download <download>` page, locate your release, and download:  :download_extension:`libjpeg-turbo`

+   .. warning:: Make sure to match the version of the extension (for example |release| above) to the version of the GeoServer instance!

+#.
 Download the extension from the `nightly GeoServer extensions builds <https://build.geoserver.org/geoserver/master/ext-latest/>`_.

     .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!

 #.
-Extract the contents of the archive into the ``WEB-INF/lib`` directory of the GeoServer installation.
+Extract the contents of the archive into the :file:`WEB-INF/lib` directory of the GeoServer installation.

 Checking if the extension is enabled
 ------------------------------------